videlais/u-unpack/README.md

 ## Description

 Unity Package files are special gzipped tar archives used by Unity to package and distribute assets.
-This tool provides a simple command-line interface to extract these packages to a directory of your choice.
+This tool extracts these packages and **reconstructs the original Unity project structure**, placing assets in their proper folders (e.g., `Assets/Scripts/`, `Assets/Prefabs/`) instead of leaving them in GUID-named directories.

+### How it works

+Unity packages store assets in GUID-named folders, each containing:
+- `asset` - The actual file content
+- `pathname` - The original Unity project path
+- `asset.meta` - Unity metadata

+This tool reads the `pathname` files and reconstructs the complete directory structure, making it easy to browse, modify, or integrate the extracted assets into your Unity projects.

 ## Installation